-Some organizations are providing free telemedicine services and psychosocial counselling for the leaders as well.
+A number of organizations offer free telemedicine services and psychosocial counseling like those you can find at Best Psychologist Melbourne.
 One of the leading managers of a reputed social enterprise of our country shared how he himself availed free mental health services from the organization’s in-house certified professional.
 “There is a strict protocol to maintain confidentiality, so I did not have to worry about privacy,” the leader also added.
 Other reputed organizations are also planning to introduce insurance programs and set up their own day-care centers to help their leaders and employees with childcare assistance.
 And all of these steps are taken to help ease the stress of the captains in the new COVID era.

 By Anika Tahsin Lisa